smartcontractresearchforum/docs/en/content_notable_works.md

 -   The authors introduced Trustworthy Data On-chaining, a novel holistic perspective on reliable data provisioning for smart contracts that allows for evaluating existing Oracle.
 -   The authors identify truthfulness as a fundamentally new requirement, which means that no execution of blockchain state transition is caused by untruthful data provisioning, but instead data is always provisioned in a well-intended way.

-#### Shintaku: An End-to-End-Decentralized General-Purpose Blockchain Oracle System
+#### Shintaku\: An End-to-End-Decentralized General-Purpose Blockchain Oracle System

 -   <https://gitlab.com/shintaku-group/paper/raw/master/shintaku.pdf>
 -   Ryuuji Kamiya